Bram Stoker's Dracula (1974 film): Plot

 Mina tells Van Helsing about the news story about the Demeter, the boxes of earth, and Jonathan going to meet Dracula to sell him a house.
 From these clues, Van Helsing and Holmwood go about finding all but one of Dracula's "boxes of earth" (containing his native soil, in which a vampire must rest).
 But back at the hotel, the vampire hunters discover Dracula is there seeking revenge.
 He has bitten Mina and, before their eyes, forces her to drink blood from a self-inflicted gash in his chest.
-All that they love, all that is theirs, he will take, he says.

 The tracking of Dracula back to his home commences with Van Helsing hypnotizing Mina.
 Via the bond of blood, she sees through Dracula's eyes and discovers where he is headed.
 At the castle, Van Helsing and Holmwood find and stake the brides.
 Jonathan, now a rabid and bloodthirsty vampire, attacks Arthur and Van Helsing, but in the struggle is knocked by Arthur into a pit of spikes and killed.
 The final confrontation with Dracula takes place in what looks like a grand ballroom.
-The crosses wielded by the two men are something Dracula doesn't seem to want to look upon.
-Dracula gets the better of them, ridding them of their crosses.
-Van Helsing pulls down the window curtains, and sunlight pours in.
-Dracula is weakened, finally going dormant long enough for Van Helsing to pierce his heart with a long spear.
+Arthur produces a cross, temporarily keeping Dracula at bay, but the vampire throws a table at them, knocking it away.
+As Dracula attacks Arthur, Van Helsing pulls down the window curtains, and sunlight pours in.
+Dracula is weakened, giving Van Helsing the opportunity to pierce his heart with a long spear.

 They leave him there.
-Before the portrait of a living warrior Dracula, with Lucy's lookalike in the background, a text scrolls across the screen about a warlord who lived in the area of Hungary known as Transylvania, and how it was said he had found a way to conquer death – a legend no one has ever disproven.
+Before the portrait of a living warrior Dracula, with Lucy's past self Maria in the background, a text scrolls across the screen about a warlord Vlad the Impaler who lived in the area of Romania known as Transylvania, and how it was said he had found a way to conquer death – a legend no one has ever disproven.